Last updated on January 19, 2023 by Wandering our World

 Finally, the Hal Saflieni Hypogeum is an ancient burial ground which allows visitors to travel back in time to 4,000 B.C.

 Fortified Birgu, Senglea, and Cospicua are referred to as the ‘Three Cities’ and are often forgotten about in the eyes of tourists, but they offer a slice of authentic Maltese life.

 In the center of Malta is Mdina, an ancient and small, fortified town which also goes by the name, ‘The Silent City’.
 Its streets are a maze of hidden courtyards and limestone buildings.

-On Gozo, all visitors are drawn to the medieval city of Rabat (Victoria) with its Citadel visible from everywhere on the island.
+On Gozo, visitors are drawn to the medieval city of Rabat (Victoria) with its Citadel visible from everywhere on the island.
 It’s the cultural center of Gozo, with bustling markets and friendly ambience.

-Valletta is rich in historical sites, but visionary contemporary buildings such as the Valletta City Gate have reinvigorated this ancient city.
+Malta’s capital of Valletta is rich in historical sites, but visionary contemporary buildings such as the Valletta City Gate have reinvigorated this ancient city.
 A boat ride across the Grand Harbor is also a must, even for short-term tourists.

 The traditional food of Croatia and Malta is a Mediterranean cocktail of the various civilizations that have inhabited these nations.

 Croatia is a foodie’s paradise – arguably more so than Malta – as each region of the country typically has its own delicacies and traditional dishes.

 The Croatian region of Dalmatia is particularly famous for its seafood centered dishes, and Octopus Salad is one of the areas most iconic meals.